Porsche 911 996 (1997-2005)

 Production of the Carrera 4 started in October 1998 as 1999 model.
 Compared to the 993 Carrera 4, the viscous clutch of the central differential was moved from the gearbox into the front differential housing for better weight distribution.

-When it is really slippery, then a Carrera 4 Tiptronic is a thing to understand.
-How can you understand what the system does when the system itself cannot understand that - between the engine and the gearbox is a torque converter (non-linear power transfer), central differential has no lock (non-linear power transfer) and front differential has no lock.
-You cannot benefit from the front wheel traction in rear-engined car, so why drag around the 54 kg/120 lb extra weight of the 4WD system?
-You are better off with the real wheel drive manual Carrera - this is the original and the best configuration of the 911.
+The conclusion on the Carrera 4: you are better off with the real-wheel-drive manual Carrera - this is the original and the best configuration of the 911.
 Porsche has actually said "We did not intend the all-wheel drive system as an all-weather traction assistant".
 And "The focus here, however, is not so much on traction, but rather on supreme driving characteristics and safety to the limit".
 This is rather complicated wording, but you can read that you should not set hopes on the traction at the front axle.
-Finally, Porsche calls the 4WD in the 911 as "Drive system of your choice".
+Finally, Porsche calls the 4WD in the 911 as the "Drive system of your choice".
+This is as honest as Porsche can be - they provide the drive on the front axle because the customer insisted it, not because it's worth much.

 The 911 Carrera 4 is fitted as standard with PSM Porsche Stability Management.
 With this, oversteering is avoided by automatically applying the brake on the outer front wheel in a bend, understeering is eliminated by applying the brake on the inner rear wheel.
 The driver can disengage PSM with a dashboard switch, but, for safety, PSM will engage under braking and will disengage when the driver lifts off the brake.
 Visually the C4 is distinguishable by silver-colored brake callipers and the rear lid script (if it is not deleted with option M498).
 Carrera 4 also got special nice-looking 17" wheels - but who drives with the 17" wheels?
 So they are very rare.
 Because of the front wheel drive system, the front luggage compartment is a bit smaller and folding tyre spare wheel is used.